Skip navigation

 You will not be able to apply for the second grant payment until you have been approved for or received your initial grant payment.

-If you cannot yet demonstrate continued impact in accordance with the guidelines in a second impact period, you will not be eligible for the second payment.
+If you cannot yet demonstrate continued impact in accordance with the guidelines in a second or third impact period, you will not be eligible for the second or third payment.
 You can still apply to receive an initial payment if you have not applied yet.

 View more Frequently Asked Questions about the full Algal Bloom Support Package